-By simulating the HTTP requests generated by hundreds or even thousands of simultaneous users, you can test your web server performance under normal and excessive loads to ensure that critical information and services are available at speeds your end-users expect.
+By simulating the HTTP requests generated by hundreds or even thousands of simultaneous users, you can test your web server performance under normal and excessive load to ensure that critical information and services are available at a speed that your end-users expect.

-Detailed test logs and several easy to read graphs make analyzing results a snap.
-Webserver Stress Tool for Windows (2003 R2, Vista, 7, 2008) can benchmark almost any HTTP server (e.g. static pages, JSPs/ASPs, or CGIs) for performance, load, and stress-tests.
+Detailed test logs and several easy-to-read graphs make analyzing results a snap.
+Webserver Stress Tool for Windows (2003 R2, Vista, 7, 2008) can benchmark almost any HTTP server (like static pages, JSPs/ASPs, or CGIs) for performance, load, and stress tests.

 Performance Test Samples and Screenshots

-- Maximize Performance: Make sure that your websites and applications are given the server resources they need when they need it to guarantee a high quality user experience
+- Maximize Performance: Make sure that your websites and applications are given the server resources they need to guarantee a high-quality user experience

 - Minimize Efforts: The software installs in 5 minutes and works with all web servers